 The wildfire danger rating in the Lac La Biche Forest Area is LOW.
 The fire ban has been lifted and a fire advisory is in effect.

-We have not had any new wildfires so far today.
+We had no new wildfires so far today.

-There are currently 10 wildfires in the Forest Protection Area of Alberta.
-One of these wildfires is being held, three are under control and six have been turned over to the responsible parties.
+There are currently six wildfires in the Forest Protection Area of Alberta.
+One of these wildfires is being held, three are under control and two have been turned over to the responsible parties.

 For more information on the current wildfire situation across the province of Alberta, visit wildfirestatus.alberta.ca.